 Then find the shell\open\command

-is located (if you haven’t installed the source version of the engine, it defaults to the Binaries path of EpicGamesLauncher), for example:
+(if you haven’t installed the source version, it will default to the Binaries path of EpicGamesLauncher), for example:

 1 | "C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64\UnrealVersionSelector.exe" /editor "%1" |